The American Empire

 We are the Danger

-Early in our nation's history, entanglements would have brought an early end to our blossoming nation.
-Our founders did not diminish the expansion of our own powers.
-By the time the last founding father to be president, James Monroe, left office in 182,5 the United States had already doubled in size.
+Early in our nation's history, foreign entanglements would have brought an end to our blossoming nation.
+We would have certainly been the tail wagged by whatever European dog wrapped us around their finger.
+However, our founders did not diminish the expansion of our own powers.
+By the time the last founding father to be president, James Monroe, left office in 1825, the United States had already doubled in size.

 Below are many of the notable comments our founders had on foreign influences: